 Also Read: 20+ Best Spots to Watch 2024 Solar Eclipse in Texas

 Looking forward to the first bluebonnets?

-It’s the start of March and the season is just around the corner!
+It’s soon going to be the start of March and the season is just around the corner!

 Did you know, the gorgeous wildflowers are already popping in and around Texas?!

 Early March 2023 expectations

 The plants are looking good in Central Texas but still pretty green.